Safe sleep for newborns is a new parent’s number one priority to keep our little ones safe.

 - Babies whose mothers smoked during their pregnancy are more commonly born premature with low birth weights.
 Both of which class these babies as vulnerable infants.
 Babies exposed to tobacco smoke before and after birth can be harder to rouse and are at increased risk of respiratory issues and lung infections.
 The third recommendation to reduce your baby’s risk factors, is to keep baby smoke free before and after birth.
 This can be achieved by quitting smoking before falling pregnant or as soon as possible after finding out you are pregnant.
 Do not let anyone smoke around your baby.
 If they are smoking outside a designated smoking jacket should be worn and removed and hands washed before having contact with the baby.
 Do Not bed share a baby with a smoker, or sleep baby on any bedding used by a smoker.

-- An ideal safe sleep environment is a stand alone cot or porta cot that meets the Australian and NZ safety standards, with a well fitting firm mattress, free from any pillows, cot bumpers, loose bedding or toys.
+- An ideal safe sleep for newborns environment is a stand alone cot or porta cot that meets the Australian and NZ safety standards, with a well fitting firm mattress, free from any pillows, cot bumpers, loose bedding or toys.
 SIDS and sleep accidents do not just occur at night so providing a safe sleeping environment for both day and night sleeps is important.
 Other sleeping environments are not governed by strict safety standards and can have huge variations between their designs.
 Many parents prefer to use bassinets in the early weeks.
 If using a bassinet, follow the same rules as using a cot.
 Once the baby is old enough to roll move them to a full sized cot or porta cot.
 Other things like prams, capsules and bouncers can be a life saver for many parents particularly during the early weeks where it lets them get out and about without disrupting baby’s sleep too much.
 Letting baby sleep in such places is fine as long as it is under supervision.
 Babies should not be left unattended or unsupervised in these environments for any period of time even if they are strapped in.

 - Some mothers may not be able to or do not want to breastfeed and this decision needs to be made based on what is best for the mother and the family.
 When looking at safe sleep research has shown a 50% decrease in risk of SIDS in babies who are breastfed for at least the first 2 months of life, with increasing protection the longer they are breastfed for.
 Babies do not need to be exclusively breastfed to reap the benefits.
 Breast Milk helps to boost babies immune systems, helping protect them against common infections as well as boosting healthy gut bacteria.
-If formula feeding, you can still reduce the risks of SIDS by following the other safe sleeping guidelines.
+If formula feeding, you can still reduce the risks of SIDS by following the other safe sleep for newborns guidelines.

 - Bed sharing or co-sleeping is not recommended as it can increase the risks of SIDS and sleep accidents.
 As a parent you may choose to bed share, or there may be time where for your own mental health you need to share a sleep space with your child in order to get them to sleep.
 If sharing a sleep space with your baby there are some things to consider to make it as safe as possible.
 NEVER bed share when under the influence of drugs, alcohol or when overtired.
 NEVER sleep baby between two parents, position away from any walls, move the mattress to the floor if possible, do not share blankets or swaddle baby, use a fitted sleeping bag instead.